 Females typically have about seven young per litter and six to eight litters per year.
 They also experience a postpartum estrus and are able to mate a mere 18 hours after giving birth.
 Their young are completely independent after approximately four weeks and they reach sexual maturity at three months.
 Males tend to reproduce later when they are larger and can challenge dominant males.
 Brown rats will reproduce until they are one and a half to two years of age, where the lifespan is three years old.

+Because brown rats can cause such a mess, it is important to take care of any potential problems right away.
 Sanitation is paramount.
 Seal any openings greater than one half inch across and contact Ehrlich for the much needed additional assistance.